Coturnicops

 Coturnicops is a genus of bird in the rail family.

+Taxonomy

 The genus was erected by the English zoologist George Robert Gray in 1855 with the yellow rail (Coturnicops noveboracensis) as the type species.
 The genus name combines coturnix, the Latin word for a "quail", with ōps, an Ancient Greek word meaning "appearance".

 Species

-The genus contains the following three species:
+The genus contains the following two species:

+The genus formerly included the speckled rail (Laterallus notatus).